Library signage design

 2025

-Effective signage plays a crucial role in helping people navigate and engage with a space, but at the University of Arizona Libraries, this was a significant challenge.
-The original wayfinding signs, designed during the early stages of the library’s construction, were functional but limited.
-Over time, new signs were added, leading to inconsistencies, incomplete information, and confusion.
-This project was an opportunity to rethink and redesign the signage to make it clearer, more cohesive, and helpful for everyone using the library.
+Effective signage plays an important role in helping people navigate and engage with a space, but this was a significant challenge at the University of Arizona Libraries.
+The original wayfinding signs which were designed during the early stages of the library’s construction, were functional but limited.
+Over time, new signs were added.
+These signs were inconsistent and incomplete as they were added by different people and departments over time.
+This project was an opportunity to rethink and redesign the signage to make it more cohesive, clear and helpful for everyone using the library.

 Understanding the Problem